manarbajafar/Mutanaffas-website/README.md

 # Credits
 This project was developed by:

-1. Manar Bajafar
+1. Tasneem Ali Al-Zahrani
-2. Majd Alghamdi
+2. Manar Ahmed Bajafar
-3. Nouf Almikhlafi
+3. Nouf Mohammed Al-Mikhlafi
-4. Raghad Al-rwuily
+4. Jumana Mohammed Al-Wafi
-5. Haifa Alshareef
+5. Manar Muhammad Al-Imam

-As a requirement for Internet application course at UQU.
+As a requirement for Advanced web programming course at UQU.

 Enjoy! hopefully this project will help you to make more creative projects :)